-We recently had a chat with the German DJ & producer Fabe about his recent sample pack, studio setup, music influences and more.
+We chatted with the German DJ & producer Fabe about his recent sample pack, studio setup, music influences and more.

 You've been making music for almost two decades now starting in hip-hop but you have transitioned into Minimal House.
 How did your sound transform into what it is today?